cdklabs/aws-delivlib/README.md

 });
 ```

-Delivlib also seprately exports the `AutoBuild` construct that can be used to configure
+Delivlib also separately exports the `AutoBuild` construct that can be used to configure
-AutoBuild on a project that doesn't have a pipeline associated.
+AutoBuild on a project that doesn't have a pipeline associated, or for jobs that can be
+run outside of a pipeline.

 ```ts
 new delivlib.AutoBuild(this, 'MyAutoBuild', {